python-elective-1-spring-2019/exam/readme.md

 Exam time: Total 30 min.
 * 2-3 min. presentation and demo of your project (not the code)
 * 7-8 min. questions about your project (here we look at your code)
-* 10-12 min. general questions in curriculum
+* 10-12 min. general questions based on the curriculum
 * 5 min. grading and feed-back
 * 5 minutes buffer